 - Understanding of trends and pedagogical practices in technology, innovation, and higher education; familiarity with: Massively Open Online Courses (MOOCs), Open Educational Resources (OER), Learning Management Systems (LMS) like edX, Coursera, and Canvas, and other educational platforms

-- Demonstrated ability to work effectively with individuals and groups at all levels within the University using independent judgment, diplomacy, and a service-oriented approach
+- Work with individuals and groups at all levels within the University using a service-oriented approach

-- Demonstrated organizational skills related to process and program management
+- Demonstrated skills related to process and program management

-- Ability to synthesize complex observations and frameworks into actionable insights
+- Synthesize complex observations and frameworks into actionable insights

-- Ability to work well in a multicultural and collaborative environment
+- Work well in a multicultural and collaborative environment

-- Ability to promote diversity and inclusion by bringing an equity focus to CAI’s work
+- Promote diversity and inclusion by bringing an equity focus to CAI's work

 Decision Making Process